skwasim777/progress-step-bar/README.md

 -
 ## Demo

-You can see a live demo of this Step Progress Bar on the CodePen or view it directly in your browser by opening the 'index.html' file.
+You can see a live demo of this Step Progress Bar on the CodePen or view it directly in your browser by opening the 'index.html' file

 ## Features
 - Visually appealing step progress bar with checked and unchecked steps.